sgrif/hands-on-backbone-notes/10-associations.md

   required
   - Don't forget `update_only: true`
   - Add a presence validator to `body` as a sanity check
-- Add routes
   - Create a form object that takes a model and parameters, and create it in the update action
   - define a `permitted_params` method in the form object (assume always `Note` for the time being)
   - Create a `save!` method

 - Timestamp isn't updating if we only change the content.
 Unfortunately, `has_one` doesn't take `touch` as an option.